-Funnily enough, a couple of days before Mark Boulton said and wrote his piece on design critiques, I’d been thinking about that same topic.
+Funnily enough, a couple of days before Mark Boulton said to critique design effectively." says Mark Boulton on Twitter”) and wrote his piece on design critiques, I’d been thinking about that same topic.
 I’ve been struggling through an iPhone app icon design, and had asked Twitter for help.
-Knowing that the 160 character limit wasn’t going to help me much, I emailed everyone who offered me assistance and sat back waiting for the criticism.
+I’ve got an app icon design that needs some criticism as I’ve lost sight of it.
+Anyone free to give me some time via email today?" by Laura Kalbag on Twitter”) Knowing that the 160 character limit wasn’t going to help me much, I emailed everyone who offered me assistance and sat back waiting for the criticism.

 I wasn’t expecting in-depth critique.
 I wasn’t quite sure where I was going wrong, and some gut reactions on what might be the problem was the kind of feedback I really wanted.

 What I was surprised to receive was quite a few responses just telling me exactly what to do.
 This wasn’t ‘feedback’, it was direction.
 There is a great difference between someone asking ‘why’ and someone asking ‘how’.
 Design critiques aim to give the receiver a wider understanding of their work, and design in general, there really are no magic rules in design whereby you follow them and your project becomes an instant ‘success.’